okeeffed/cheat-sheets/Machine-Learning/ML-Random-Forest-Regression.md

 By having several decision trees, we end up with a lot more "steps" than we had with just one decision tree.

 More tree !== more steps.
 The more trees you have, the more the average will converge towards the same average.

+Generally the steps will become better placed depending on the average.